From partnership to action: ILRI and WOAH deepen global One Health collaboration

-When the International Livestock Research Institute (ILRI) was designated as the first One Health collaborating center of the World Organisation for Animal Health (WOAH), the announcement signaled a growing recognition that global animal health challenges require deeper integration between research, policy, and implementation.
+Designation of the International Livestock Research Institute (ILRI) as the first One Health collaborating center of the World Organisation for Animal Health (WOAH) signaled clear recognition that global animal health challenges require deeper integration between research, policy and implementation.

-The discussions focused on aligning scientific research, global standards, and policy advocacy under a shared vision: strengthening animal health systems as a cornerstone of food security, economic resilience, and environmental sustainability.
+That mandate began taking shape on 16 February when ILRI’s leadership met WOAH director general, Emmanuelle Soubeyran, at the institute's Nairobi campus.
+Their discussions focused on aligning scientific research, global standards and policy advocacy under a shared vision: strengthening animal health systems as a cornerstone of food security, economic resilience and environmental sustainability.

 Moving from designation to delivery

-"This is a partnership built on shared priorities and mutual commitment," said Appolinaire Djikeng, ILRI director general.
-"We have been generating evidence on animal health and climate change that needs to be on the main stage.
+Speaking on the partnership’s role as a strategic platform for shaping the global evolution of animal health, climate action and One Health governance, ILRI director general, Appolinaire Djikeng, said: "We have been generating evidence on animal health and climate change that needs to be on the main stage.
 Our role in strengthening veterinary service capacities positions us to deliver meaningful impact alongside WOAH."

 A shared agenda built around five pillars

-“This is not just a research agenda, “Patel noted.
-“It is our institutional commitment to aligning science with the realities on the ground where animal, human, and environmental health intersect.
-By grounding our work in evidence, we aim to support member states to anticipate risks, shape policy, and make informed decisions.”
+“This is not just a research agenda; it is our institutional commitment to aligning science with the realities on the ground, where animal, human and environmental health intersect.
+By grounding our work in evidence, we aim to support countries to anticipate risks, shape policy and make informed decisions,” noted Ekta Patel, ILRI scientist and lead point of contact for the WOAH One Health Collaborating Center.

-Simon Brooker, who leads ILRI's health program, emphasized that collaboration with organizations like WOAH enables research to move beyond academic outputs toward actionable policy and programmatic guidance.
-"Our goal is improving the health of livestock, farming communities, and the shared environment, with research that directly informs policy," he said.
+And Simon Brooker, who leads ILRI's health program, emphasized that collaboration with organizations like WOAH enables research to move beyond academic outputs: "Our goal is improving the health of livestock, farming communities and the shared environment, with research that directly informs policy.”

 Climate change emerges as a defining frontier.

-Djikeng noted that ILRI has already generated significant evidence linking livestock health, climate resilience, and sustainable production systems, positioning the partnership to bring these insights onto global policy platforms through initiatives such as the Livestock and Climate Solutions Hub.
+Pointing out that ILRI has already generated significant evidence linking livestock health, climate resilience and sustainable production systems, Djikeng said the partnership could bring these insights onto global policy platforms through initiatives such as the Livestock and Climate Solutions Hub.

 Data, economics, and the case for investment

-A recurring theme throughout the meeting was the role of data in strengthening advocacy and decision-making.
-WOAH highlighted the importance of quantifying the economic burden of animal diseases and demonstrating return on investment to policymakers.
+Another recurring theme was the role of data in strengthening advocacy and decision-making.
+Quantifying the economic burden of animal diseases and demonstrating return on investment are important to policymakers.

 Toward proactive research and prevention